hetu2344/University-Management-System/README.md

 You only need derby.jar file as external library/dependency into your project.
 The location for derby DB database is the project folder.
 However, you will not get good database workspace just like MySQL have MySQL workbench.
+## Files needed to Create Database
-**Note**: You will require CSV Files directory to create database.
+You will require CSV Files directory to create database.
 CSV Files contains two .csv files, Students and Instructor.
 There are 500 and 150 rows in Student.csv and Instructor.csv respectively.
 # Updates
 Any changes regarding source code will be updated as they are made and can be seen in `updates.md` file.
 # Cloning repository